soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 [stack.yaml](https://docs.haskellstack.org/en/stable/yaml_configuration/#project-specific-config)
 files are used by `cabal` and `stack` respectively to add additional information on *how to build the package*.
-While `cabal.project` isn't necessary to use `cabal`, `stack.yaml` is necessary in order to use `stack`, so we will cover it briefly.
+While `cabal.project` isn't necessary to use `cabal`, `stack.yaml` is necessary to use `stack`, so we will cover it briefly.

 There are two important fields a `stack.yaml` file must have: